 - Help clean teeth and freshen breath.

-- Contain vitamin A, vitamin C, and fiber, and there are also phytochemicals in the skin, which have been found to combat the growth of cancer cells.
+- Contain vitamin A, vitamin C, and fiber, and there are also phytochemicals in the skin, which have been found to combat the growth of cancer cells in laboratory studies.

 - Contain high amounts of potassium, fiber, and vitamin C.

 It’s safe to share blackberries with your pooch, though use your best judgment in terms of cutting them up into smaller bites.
 Stick to sweeter blackberries, instead of tart ones, which your dog will likely prefer.

 - May have antibacterial properties that support good oral health.

 - Contain vitamins C and K, manganese, and fiber.